 Telomeres are the protective caps at each end of our chromosomes – much like the plastic tips at the end of shoelaces.
 They are comprised of a specific DNA sequence (TTAGGG) which is repeated thousands of times.
 Each time a cell divides, the telomeres get shorter.
 Eventually, after 50-80 divisions (Hayflick limit) they get so short, that the DNA is not protected anymore.
 This would lead to various problems like DNA damage, the ends of chromosomes fusing with other molecules, etc. To prevent that from happening, the cells which run out of telomeres either die or retire – transform into senescent state and stop dividing.
 The growth and renewal potential of our somatic cells is thus also limited by shortening telomeres.
-Some types of our cells have a solution to this problem.
-Stem cells, the germ line and T lymphocytes to name a few, produce a protein complex called telomerase, which keeps adding telomeres to the ends of their chromosomes.
+Some types of cells have a solution to this problem.
+Stem cells, the germline and T lymphocytes to name a few, produce a protein complex called telomerase, which keeps adding telomeres to the ends of their chromosomes.
 The cells with sufficiently active telomerase have an unlimited dividing potential.
-Unfortunately cancer cells also fall into this category.
+Unfortunately, cancer cells also fall into this category.
 Active telomerase does not cause cancer but it is a necessary component for the cancer cells to keep multiplying.

-Telomeres are influenced by many factors including oxidative stress, chronic inflammation, body mass index, smoking, alcohol intake and perceived stress.
+Telomeres are influenced by many factors including oxidative stress, chronic inflammation, body mass index, smoking, alcohol intake, and perceived stress.
 Interestingly habitual physical exercise has shown to increase the length of telomeres.
-Other than protecting the DNA from one type of damage and extending the ability for the cells to replicate, an active telomerase also lowers the incidence of inflammatory diseases, glucose intolerance and improves neuromuscular coordination (at least in mice).
+Other than protecting the DNA from one type of damage and extending the ability for the cells to replicate, active telomerase also lowers the incidence of inflammatory diseases, glucose intolerance and improves neuromuscular coordination (at least in mice).

 It is understood that telomere shortening may contribute to aging by preventing unlimited renewal of cells, however many cells in the human body do not replicate, so telomere shortening is not an issue with those.